bguiz/blog-bguiz/src/posts/2024-12-19-marketing-funnel-applied-developer-audiences.md

 ## Thanks

-Thanks to [Michiel Mulders](https://de.linkedin.com/in/michielmulders), [Bianca Buzea](https://biancabuzea.com/about/), and [Tessa Kriessel](https://www.tessakriesel.com/) for helping formulate and develop the key ideas of this article.
+Thanks to [Bianca Buzea](https://biancabuzea.com/about/), [Tessa Kriessel](https://www.tessakriesel.com/), and [Michiel Mulders](https://de.linkedin.com/in/michielmulders) for helping formulate and develop the key ideas of this article.

 Thanks to [Harry Papacharissiou](https://au.linkedin.com/in/harry-papacharissiou), [Owanate Amachree](https://rw.linkedin.com/in/theowanateamachree/), and [Ömer Talip Akalın](https://nl.linkedin.com/in/otaliptus) for their reviews and feedback on this article.